 At a closer glance, it is an owl!!

 It is important to put safety first before you jump out of your car to see the owl!
-I pull my car over and off the road to park.
+I pull my car over and off the road to the park.
 I always turn off the car and turn on the hazard lights as a precautionary measure for oncoming vehicles.
-It is important that when you do spot an owl, you do not cause it stress by approaching too closely or quickly.
-It is also important to not bait owls (https://www.audubon.org/news/why-you-shouldnt-feed-or-bait-owls ) as it can lead them into harms way by flying low over the road and get hit by a car or die from rodents that have been human raised or digested poisons.
+It is important that when you do spot an owl, you do not cause it to stress by approaching too closely or quickly.
+It is also important to not bait owls (https://www.audubon.org/news/why-you-shouldnt-feed-or-bait-owls ) as it can lead them into harm’s way by flying low over the road and get hit by a car or die from rodents that have been human raised or digested poisons.

 Getting the shot as a wildlife photographer is a thrill.
 I use a very long lens so I can get the shot I need without stressing the owl.
-It also allows you to watch the owl for a while from afar and learn and appreciate its hunting habits, preening rituals and if lucky enough, hear it vocalizing.
+It also allows you to watch the owl for a while from afar and learn and appreciate its hunting habits, and preening rituals and if lucky enough, hear it vocalizing.

 You will actually be able to find an owl by hearing them first before seeing them especially when other birds will give up the owl’s location by being very vocal and harassing the owl.
 I often drive with my window down listening for crows, blue jays or chickadees causing a ruckus.

 Once I see the owl getting nervous or agitated, I leave the area immediately.
-Signs of agitation can be the owl sitting up very straight and skinny or the owl starts to rotate its head side to side faster than when it is just perched looking for prey.
+Signs of agitation can be the owl sitting up very straight and skinny or the owl starting to rotate its head side to side faster than when it is just perched looking for prey.

 If you want to be able to enjoy the owl for another day, you need to respect its space and not chase it away.
-Upsetting an owl can also mean the difference of whether it eats at that time or not because you may have disturbed its hunting.
+Upsetting an owl can also mean the difference in whether it eats at that time or not because you may have disturbed its hunting.

-Another bonus to Owling, is the wonderful people you meet out in the middle of nowhere enjoying the outdoors.
+Another bonus to Owling is the wonderful people you meet out in the middle of nowhere enjoying the outdoors.

-I have come across birders and photographers from as far away as Toronto, Detroit, Ohio, British Columbia and as near as Iron Bridge, Blind River and Wawa.
+I have come across birders and photographers from as far away as Toronto, Detroit, Ohio, and British Columbia and as near as Iron Bridge, Blind River and Wawa.

 Come and stay at the Ruffled Grouse B and B in Desbarats!
-Jean is a wonderful and loves Owling!
+Jean is wonderful and loves Owling!